 HOW CREWEL IS MADE: The crewel making process begins with the selection of a design - "Tree of Life", "Jacobean" and "Maple" are some of the most commonly used designs by manufacturers in Kashmir.
 Custom designs whether traditional or modern are also made specific to customer request.

-DESIGN: The designer will first make a rough sketch on a 56" wide (or different depending on the width of fabric to be printed) translucent paper long enough to accommodate at least one pattern repeat but wide enough to cover the entire fabric width.
-Once the process is finished, he will then punch holes in the design, correcting any deviations using skill and experience to perfect the design for the next step.
+DESIGN: The designer initially makes a rough sketch on a 56" wide (or different depending on the width of fabric to be printed) translucent paper long enough to accommodate at least one pattern repeat but wide enough to cover the entire fabric width.
+Once the process is finished, he will then punch holes following the design sketch, correcting any deviations using skill and experience to perfect the design for the next step.

 PRINTING: Once the design is ready, the pattern sheet is placed on an already laid out fabric and an ink soaked cloth (preferably woolen yarn as it soaks less ink) is wiped all over the design so that the ink seeps through the tiny pores in the design sheet to cast a nice and clean imprint on the fabric underneath.

-The process is repeated by removing the pattern sheet and placing it just below the end of the earlier print.
+The process is repeated by removing the pattern sheet and placing it just below the end of the earlier print to ensure design consistency.
 The designer continues this way until the entire bolt is printed.
 During this while the designer will soak the cloth multiple times as and when the ink runs out.
 An average 33 yard bolt may soak upto 200 grams worth of ink.
 Once the bolt is done printing it is rolled back full width to avoid any (not yet dried) ink from casting duplicate prints on the embroidery side.

 EMBROIDERY: The printed fabric will now make its journey to the craftsman where the design will slowly start coming to life.
 Over the next few weeks, we may see colorful greens, blues, oranges and reds cast their magic and give the fabric a rich, lively and vibrant feel.